ihmeuw/vivarium_research/docs/source/models/gbd2017/causes/cause_model_template.rst

     Point people to yld and cod appendices for their diseases and link to http://ghdx.healthdata.org/gbd-2017/code which can serve as an annoying to read but authoritative source on how the cause was actually modeled.

+  Note that [GBD-2017-YLD-Appendix-Cause-Model-Template]_ and [GBD-2017-CoD-Appendix-Cause-Model-Template]_ are now in the reference section below.

 Cause Hierarchy